kkinnear/zprint/doc/reference.md

 _____
 ## :reader-cond

 Reader conditionals are controlled by the `:reader-cond` key.
-All of the keys which are supported for `:map` are supported for `:reader-cond` (except `:comma?`), albeit with different defaults.
+Many of the keys which are supported for `:map` are supported for `:reader-cond` (except `:comma?`), albeit with different defaults.
 By default, `:sort?` is nil, so the elements are not reordered.
 You could enable `:sort?` and specify a `:key-order` vector to order the elements of a reader conditional.

+Note that `:respect-nl?`, `:respect-bl?`, and `:indent-only?` are not supported independently for `:reader-cond` -- when reader conditionals are processed, the values for `:respect-nl?`, `:respect-bl?` and `:indent-only?` for `:map` are used.

 ##### :indent _2_
 ##### :hang? _true_